nayere6342/sep11-freedom-project/tool/learning-log.md

 	* because I keep getting errors, crashes, and plain issues.

-* One other takeaway I a had from this learning log was that I need better time management skills in this space.
+* One other takeaway I had from this learning log was that I need better time management skills in this space.

 	* As in not doing everything last minute...

 * One takeaway I have was that I need to tinker more with my tool.

-	* This is due to the fact that I can get a better knowing of what my tool can do.
+	* This is due to the fact that I can get a better understanding of what my tool can do.

 # Section #8:

 ### Main Content:

-Starting off like all enties, I have been learning _kaboom.js_ for a bit now.
-What I learned that _kaboom.js_ has more depth than I thought.
-So I started tinking with this tool.
+Starting off like all entries, I have been learning _kaboom.js_ for a bit now.
+What I learned is that _kaboom.js_ has more depth than I thought.
+So I started thinking with this tool.
 With this tool, _kaboom.js_.
 I started researching about _kaboom.js_.
 For this _FP_ project.
 And what I found out was that it's pretty easy for a simple baseline for _kaboom.js_.
-This entry I want it to be diffent, insted of talking about the project I chouse.
+This entry I want to be different, instead of talking about the project I choose.
 I want to first explain what it is I'm talking about in the first place, second show the process in which I got to where I am.
 That's what I want to do.
 This is that example;

 ```JS
 // Start game